sktedro/vut_ipp_proj/README.md

 frame is just a dictionary where variables are stored by name as objects, while having these four attributes: `declared` (boolean), `defined` (boolean), `type` (data type, string), `val` (string).
-The symtable provides methods to declare and define a variable, to check if a variable is declared/defined at a point in time and to get the variable as an object with four mentioned attributes.
+The symtable provides methods to declare and define a variable, to check if a variable is declared/defined at the moment and to get the variable as an object containing the mentioned attributes.

 #### Instruction execution

 A dictionary of dictionaries was implemented to provide a simple way to get information about instructions.
-In this dictionary, there is a dictionary for every instruction by an instruction opcode (name), which contains a pointer to a function which executes the instruction, required argument types (`var`, `symb`, ...), required data types of arguments (`int`, `bool`, `string`, `nil`, `any` for no requirement and `eq` which simply indicates that all arguments with requirement `eq` need to be equal) and a requirement of the argument state in the symbol table (`none`, `declared`, `defined`) for each argument.
+In this dictionary, there is a dictionary for every instruction by an instruction opcode (instruction name), which contains a pointer to a function which executes the instruction, required argument types (`var`, `symb`, ...), required data types of arguments (`int`, `bool`, `string`, `nil`, `any` for no requirement and `eq` which simply indicates that all arguments with requirement `eq` need to be equal) and a requirement of the argument state in the symbol table (`none`, `declared`, `defined`) for each argument.
 Example for instruction with opcode `JUMP`:
 ```
 "JUMP":        {
     "function":     Exec.e_jump,